 Contact Mallon & Tranger

 We provide a free initial consultation to individuals who have sustained an injury on poorly maintained commercial or residential property.
 For an appointment, contact our office online or call us at 732-702-0333for an appointment.
-We have offices in Freehold, Toms River and Point Pleasant.
+We have offices in Freehold and Point Pleasant.